RustyUtils/.github/profile/README.md

 This is a project by Thamognya Kodi to learn more about rust to convert all coreutils to rust.

-All the code is opensource and under the AGPL-3.0-or-later license.
+All the code is opensource and under the AGPL-3.0-or-later license unless otherwise specified.

 To download all the coreutils use the RustyUtils repo.